 ActivitiesBirdwatching Fishing Hiking Rock Climbing Walks

 Disabled AssistanceDisabled access available

-Entry fees applies to Kalbarri National Park – https://parks.dpaw.wa.gov.au/know/park-entry-fees
+Entry fees applies to Inland Gorge section of the Kalbarri National Park – https://parks.dpaw.wa.gov.au/know/park-entry-fees